-We arrived into Quebec City at night and after a solid 10 hours sleep (always a great way to beat jetlag), we got up bright and early, eager to go explore the city.
+We arrived in Quebec City at night and after a solid 10 hours of sleep (always a great way to beat jetlag), we got up bright and early, eager to go explore the city.

 Leaving the Delta Hotel (our base in Quebec City), we headed out for a quick jaunt in the city, before making our way over to the island of Saint-Pierre-de-l’Île-d’Orléans for a little taste of autumn.

 Quebec is a gorgeous city (I’ll show you exactly what I mean further down below) but to get a sense of why it’s special in autumn, a trip outside the city centre (to a place like Saint-Pierre-de-l’Île-d’Orléans – which I’m just gonna refer to as Saint-Pierre cos that name is too long 😄) is just the perfect excuse to see why you should visit in autumn.

 It’s all about that autumn foliage!
 I don’t think we’ve ever been anywhere as naturally colourful as Quebec (not just the city but the whole province) is over autumn.